pbrod/numdifftools/docs/src/derivest.rst

     >>> allclose(1./3*df1 - 2*df2 + 8./3*df3, 1.00000539448361)
     True

-Again, Derivative uses the appropriate multiple term Richardson extrapolants for all derivatives of :math:`f` up to the fourth order.
+Again, Derivative uses the appropriate multiple term Richardson extrapolants for all derivatives of :math:`f` up to any order [3]_.
 This, combined with the use of high order approximations for the derivatives, allows the use of quite large step sizes.
 See [LynessMoler1966]_ and [LynessMoler1969]_.
+How to compute the multiple term Richardson extrapolants will be elaborated further in the next section.

 Multiple term Richardson extrapolants